 Manuscripts supporting the collection include more than a hundred of Maria Edgeworth's letters and holographs of some of her stories; Mrs. Sherwood's manuscript journal, largely unpublished; the papers of Margery Fisher; and the papers and drawings of Lucille and Holling Clancy Holling.

-In searching the online catalog, readers can locate records for items in the Children's Book Collection by including the access code CBC in keyword searches.
+While using UC Library Search, readers can locate records for items in the Children's Book Collection by including the access code CBC in keyword searches.